Jeremy Lamkin, AI Automation Builder

 Personal Podcast Network

-Five automated shows running on the same engine — Gemini Flash script generation, multi-speaker TTS audio, Cloudflare R2 hosting, private RSS.
+Eleven shows running on the same engine, covering every day of the week (some biweekly) — Gemini Flash script generation, multi-speaker TTS audio, Cloudflare R2 hosting, private RSS.
 No browser automation.
 No external services.
 Runs unattended.

 Tubecap (Monday) — Digests your favorite YouTube channels and podcasts into a weekly audio recap.
 It’s a podcast about what happened recently on your favorite shows.
 GitHub